MichaelCurrin/learn-to-code/README.md

 # Learn to Code
-> Tutorials and scripts around old and new programming languages to keep track of what I've learnt and share with others
+> Tutorials and scripts around old and new programming languages to keep track of what I've learnt and to share with others

 _Author: Michael Currin_